The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning

 This last point is actually rather important: the predicted result is a floating number (real number up to, here, 32 significant digits).
 Nowhere did we specify in the network structure that the result should be an integer 0 or 1.
 The optimization performed only finds the best fit over the reals.
 Therefore, the final answer needs to be rounded.
 For instance, the error can be obtained by doing

 The error turns out to be 375 here.

 Let us pause a moment to reflect upon the above calculation.
-The neural network randomly saw 25\% of the 7555 cases of whether $h^{2,1} > 0$, and when optimized, it predicted on the remaining {\it unseen} 75\% of the cases with only 375 errors, i.e., to an accuracy of $1 - 375/(7555\cdot 75\%) \simeq 93.3\%$, which is rather remarkable, considering the total computation time was less than a minute on an ordinary laptop.
-Trying to compute over 5,600 Hodge numbers for a $W\IP^4$-hypersurface (even estimating whether $h^{2,1}>50$ has no short-cut) would have taken the computer many many hours.
-The power of machine-learning algebraic geometry can thus be appreciated!
+The neural network randomly saw 25\% of the 7555 cases of whether $h^{2,1} > 0$, and when optimized, it predicted on the remaining {\it unseen} 75\% of the cases with only 375 errors, i.e., to an accuracy of $1 - 375/(7555\cdot 75\%) \simeq 93.3\%$, which is rather remarkable, considering the total computation time was less than a minute on an ordinary laptop \footnote{Of course, for this baby example, the actual calculation of over 5,600 Hodge numbers for a $W\IP^4$-hypersurface (estimating whether $h^{2,1}>50$ has no short-cut) would not have been long in any event.
+Later, we will see how vast reductions in calculation time can be achieved. }